-The Boboli Gardens were designed by Niccolo Tribolo who died one year after starting the gardens and it was completed by Bartolommeo Ammanati, Bernardo Buontalenti, and Giorgio Vasari completed the gardens according to plan.
+The Boboli Gardens were designed by Niccolo Tribolo who died one year after starting the gardens.
+Bartolommeo Ammanati, Bernardo Buontalenti, and Giorgio Vasari completed the gardens according to plan.
 The name came from the hill, Boboli, in which the gardens reside.
 But these gorgeous gardens are more than just that – they are of historical importance to the city of Florence.

 The grounds have many beautiful statues sculpted by Giorgio Vesari, Stoldo Lorenzi, Giambologna Pietro Tacca, Sebastiano Saluini, and others.
 My favorite happens to be the large partial face below.
 It is quite large and impressive.

 The Views and Plants

-The plants, grass and trees get their water from the Arno River through a conduit from the Arno through an elaborate irrigation system.
-It’s hard to imagine they could do something like this that long ago!
-We were there in April and the flowers were just blooming.
+The plants, grass, and trees in the Boboli Gardens get their water from the Arno River.
+This occurs through a conduit from the Arno through an elaborate irrigation system.
+It’s hard to imagine they could create something like this that long ago!
+When visiting in April, the flowers were just blooming.
 I can imagine the beauty in June/July when everything is in full bloom!
 The views are amazing!

-As you are leaving the gardens, you have one of the best views of all, the Duomo!
+Finally, as you are leaving the gardens, you have one of the best views of all, the Duomo!
 Stop and take in this amazing view.